kristinart/geospatial-analysis-2021-houston-blackouts/README.md

 #### *Night lights*

 We utilized remotely-sensed nighttime radiance data sourced from the [Visible Infrared Imaging Radiometer Suite (VIIRS)](https://en.wikipedia.org/wiki/Visible_Infrared_Imaging_Radiometer_Suite) onboard the Suomi satellite.
 We utilize the VNP46A1 product in particular, which includes daily, top-of-atmosphere, at-sensor nighttime radiance.
 The VNP46A1 data were downloaded from NASA's [Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC)](https://ladsweb.modaps.eosdis.nasa.gov/) and prepared before this analysis.
 The VIIRS data are distributed in 10x10 degree tiles in sinusoidal equal-area projection.
 Each tile can be identified by its horizontal and vertical position in the grid.
 Since Houston is located on the border of tiles h08v05 and h08v06, we use two tiles for each date included in the analysis.
-After exploring the data around the 2021 winter storms through NASA's Worldview, we decided to use VIIRS data from 2021-02-07 and 2021-02-16 because they provide clear images comapared to other dates with too much cloud cover.
+After exploring the data around the 2021 winter storms through NASA's Worldview, we decided to use VIIRS data from 2021-02-07 and 2021-02-16 because they provide clear images compared to other dates with too much cloud cover.
 The data are stored in the `VNP46A1` sub-folder and are as follows:

 -   `VNP46A1.A2021038.h08v05.001.2021039064328.h5.tif`: tile h08v05, collected on 2021-02-07